paritytech/github-issue-sync/README.md

 ```yml
 labels: my label name
 ```
-or an array of labels using a pipe:
+or an array of labels using a `pipe`:
 ```yml
 labels: |
   some label